tim-lawson/bp/README.md

 An interactive CLI to submit Slurm jobs to Blue Pebble, based on [LaurenceA/infrastructure](https://github.com/LaurenceA/infrastructure).
 The CLI automatically chooses [the recommended system memory and CPUs per GPU for CNU nodes](https://github.com/LaurenceA/infrastructure?tab=readme-ov-file#choosing-different-cards-and-the-corresponding-recommended-cpumemory-resources-cnu-nodes-only) for the least powerful GPU type selected.

 The first time you run `bp`, it will ask you for an HPC project code (Slurm account) and queue name (Slurm partition).
 These are saved to `.bp.json` in your home directory and used as default values from then on, along with most other inputs.

 ## Instructions

+Download a prebuilt binary from the [releases section](https://github.com/tim-lawson/bp/releases) and add it to your PATH.

-Install Rust, if you haven't already:
+Alternatively, install Rust, if you haven't already:

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh